-In accordance with Poison (Section 24)(Registered Pesticide 1080) Notice 2000, made under the Poisons Act 1964, 1080 poison baiting can only be undertaken with the approval of the Chief Executive Officers (or officers delegated in writing) can approve the distribution of 1080 baits to other persons, subject to those persons having received adequate training.
+In accordance with Poison (Section 24) (Registered Pesticide 1080) Notice 2000, made under the Poisons Act 1964, 1080 poison baiting can only be undertaken with the approval of the Director General of an authorised department.
+Only the Directors General (or officers delegated in writing) can approve the distribution of 1080 baits to other persons, subject to those persons having received adequate training.
 A formal assessment of risks to humans, domestic animals and wildlife must be undertaken before baiting is considered.